 Today, the North Dade Detention Center is still one of the most common abandoned properties in Miami for urban explorers to check out.

 It has been badly vandalized and damaged from storms and age.
 The walls are covered in graffiti and the center is very quiet.
-You can read more about this place here.
+You can read more about this place and find more abandoned buildings in Miami here.

 Deauville Beach Resort